 Nail Extension Explained!

-Nail extension is not a new concept however in last 5 years, the technology has advanced and therefore there are many different type of nail extensions available.
-If you are not within the industry or new to the nail industry, it can be a little confusing to decide which type of nail extension is right for you.
-We often get asked this question and it is a very important questions.
-Which type of nail extension is better for your nails?
+If you are not in the nail industry or - of if you're new to the industry - it can be a little confusing to decide which type of nail extension is right for you.
+That's why one of the most frequent and important questions we get asked is: Which type of nail extension is better for your nails?

 To answer this question, we need to start by explaining different types of nail extensions and their pros and cons.